 - CHD 200 and ELE 220 require current clearances and minimum 2.0 GPA to register for courses.

-- All other EDU, ELE, CHD and ESP courses require current clearances and minimum 2.5 GPA to register.
+- ALL other EDU, ELE, ESP and CHD courses require current clearances and minimum 2.5 GPA to register for courses.

 - Candidates must follow policies for Admission to Teacher Education as stated in the Teacher Education Handbook.